 - 200 g gluten free self raising flour

-- 50 g coconut sugar or dark brown sugar
+- 50 g dark brown sugar or coconut sugar for added flavour depth

 - 1 tbsp baking powder